mesonbuild/meson/docs/markdown/Dependencies.md

 the list of sources for the target.
 The `modules` keyword of `dependency` works just like it does with Boost.
 It tells which subparts of Qt the program uses.

+## SDL2

+SDL2 can be located using `pkg-confg`, the `sdl2-config` config tool, or as an OSX framework.

+## Valgrind

+Meson will find valgrind using `pkg-config`, but only uses the compilation flags and avoids trying to link with it's non-PIC static libs.

+## Vulkan

+Vulkan can be located using `pkg-config`, or the `VULKAN_SDK` environment variable.

 ## Dependencies using config tools